U.S. Navy Band Saxophone Quartet performs a Music in the Schools concert

-230922-N-NO246-1159 VIENNA, Va.
-(September 22, 2023) Chief Musician Dana Booher, from Costa Mesa, Calif., performs with the U.S. Navy Band Saxophone Quartet.
-The Navy Band presented this concert at Green Hedges School as part of its Music in the Schools program.
+230922-N-NO246-1185 VIENNA, Va.
+(September 22, 2023) The U.S. Navy Band Saxophone Quartet performs at Green Hedges School.
+The Navy Band presented this concert as part of its Music in the Schools program.
 (U.S. Navy Photo by Musician 1st Class Ava Conway)

 |Date Taken: